EvilKanoa/AoC-2024/README.md

-# AoC-2023
+# AoC-2024

-- Trying a mix of C and TS
+- Using TS
-- C stuff is in /src and uses Makefile to build
-- TS stuff is in /days and uses the bun setup below
+- Solutions in /days and uses the bun setup below

 ## TS/bun borrowed from [sventi555/aoc-2023](https://github.com/sventi555/aoc-2023)